MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 ### **Custom Embeddings**
 The base models in BERTopic are BERT-based models that work well with document similarity tasks.
 Your documents, however, might be too specific for a general pre-trained model to be used.
-Fortunately, you can use embedding model in BERTopic to create document features.
+Fortunately, you can use the embedding model in BERTopic to create document features.

 You only need to prepare the document embeddings yourself and pass them through `fit_transform` of BERTopic: